prisonerjohn/seeing-machines/content/en/docs/class-4/intro-to-opencv/index.md

 In the case of `cv::Mat`, the `::` is used to show the relationship between classes and namespaces.

-A [namespace](https://en.cppreference.com/w/cpp/language/namespace) is a top-level group that holds classes that are related to each other.
+A [namespace](https://en.cppreference.com/w/cpp/language/namespace) is a group that holds classes that are related to each other.
 This is similar to how programs are organized using packages in JavaScript, Java, or Python.
 In this case, `cv::Mat` is a reference to the `Mat` class that belongs to the `cv` namespace.

 Classes in the same namespace can refer to each other directly, but classes outside of that namespace need to specify the namespace using the `::` notation to refer to its classes.